Donald Trump ‘Obviously In Mental Decline,’ Will Quit 2020 Race Like Lyndon Johnson, Says Anthony Scaramucci

 “The guy is obviously in mental decline,” Scaramucci told the CNN New Day program on Tuesday, as quoted by MediaIte.

-As the hurricane continued to move toward the United States, Trump tweeted about a wide variety of seemingly irrelevant topics, including launching attacks on television actress Deborah Messing, the “LameStream Media,” and “The Amazon Washington Post.”
+As the hurricane continued to move toward the United States, Trump tweeted about a wide variety of seemingly irrelevant topics, including attacks on television actress Deborah Messing, the “LameStream Media,” and “The Amazon Washington Post.”
 The weekend Trump tweetstorm was evidence of a “full-blown meltdown” that will continue to alienate even his most loyal voters, Scaramucci said in the CNN interview.

 “If it was my dad or a family member, and you were showing clips like that, there’s a little bit of sadness to the whole thing,” Scaramucci said in the interview, also criticizing Trump loyalists and close aides who have chosen “to cover this up rather than clean it up,” as quote by The Hill.